TanStack/query/docs/src/pages/reference/useQuery.md

   - Optional
   - If set, the component will not re-render if any of the listed properties change.
   - If set to `['isStale']` for example, the component will not re-render when the `isStale` property changes.
+- `onFetch: (context: QueryFunctionContext) => void`
+  - Optional
+  - This function will fire will any time right before the query tries to fetch new data.
+  - Receives a `QueryFunctionContext` object with the following variables:
+    - `queryKey: QueryKey`
+  - Please note: `onFetch` is called for every retry.
+With default `retry: 3`, this function is called 4 times before `useQuery()` reaches an error state.
 - `onSuccess: (data: TData) => void`
   - Optional
   - This function will fire any time the query successfully fetches new data.